Rebuilding the Engine Box and Cover

 Fixing Bulkhead Above the Engine

-Click on picture to view at full resolutionBefore I really get into designing the new engine box I needed to take care of some old issues with the bulkhead above the engine compartment.
+Before I really get into designing the new engine box I needed to take care of some old issues with the removeable bulkhead above the engine compartment.

 This bulkhead was secured by four wood screws into cleat stock on the side bulkheads.
 That would be fine if this bulkhead rarely, if ever has to be removed.
 However there is a great deal of wiring behind this bulkhead.
 It is the best route for wiring between the starboard and port sides of the boat.
-There fore anytime I have work on electrical or instrument cabling I generally have to get behind this bulkhead at least once.
+Therefore anytime I have work on electrical or instrument cabling I generally have to get behind this bulkhead at least once.

-Also, to gain access to the aft end of the engine this bulkhead must be removed
+Also, to gain access to the aft end of the engine this bulkhead must be removed.

+Over the years of removing and replacing the wood screws that hold the bulkhead in place I've had to increase the size of those screws at least twice as the holes in the cleat stock get worn down.
 With the engine box out of the boat for an extended period of time this was the ideal time to come up with another way to secure the bulkhead other than with wood screws.

 I elected to go with barrel bolts such as the one in the picture on the right.
 This is a Perko barrel bolt so you know it was expensive ($35, I think).
 However the Perko fitting was the only one I could find that included a bulkhead keeper and a friction pad to hold the bolt in place and eliminate rattle.
 Not only do I not want to listen to the rattle of these bolts when underway, but I also don't want them working their way open.

-Click on picture to view at full resolutionThere are two barrel bolts on the starboard side of the bulkhead, replacing the two wood screws.
+There are two barrel bolts on the starboard side of the bulkhead, replacing the two wood screws.

 On the port side, shown in the picture on the left, I could fix only one barrel bolt.
 The bottom corner of the bulkhead on this side is not fixed in place.
 I'm not sure this will be important and the new engine box cover should press against the lower portion of the bulkhead and keep it from moving or rattling.

-Click on picture to view at full resolutionWith the Yanmar repower I have an additional need to periodically get behind this bulkhead.
+With the Yanmar repower I have an additional need to periodically get behind this bulkhead.
 Unlike the Westerbecke, the Yanmar engine uses a overflow reservoir for coolant.
 This is where you check the coolant level and add coolant when necessary.

 The only effective location for this reservoir was behind the bulkhead as shown in the picture on the right.